redway1225/RL_project_team13/README.md

 * The 2nd cell is the declare the parameters of training.
 For example, alpha,sigma etc.
 * THe 3rd cell is the implementaion of Q-sigma function, note that the return of Q-sigma is related to the picture in ```image/``` directory.
 * The 4th cell is the training process.
 * The 5th cell is to draw the figure we need.

+In ```Q_Sigma_MountainCliff..ipynb```
+* The 1st cell is to import package we need and declare the static variable and function.
+* The 2nd cell In MountainCliff.ipynb, shows how to measure consecutive space.
+For example, fixed 2D matrix, tilecoding.
+* THe 3rd cell is the implementaion of Q-sigma function, note that the return of Q-sigma is related to the picture in ```image/``` directory.
+* The 4th cell is the training process.
+* The 5th cell is to draw the figure we need.

 # Curves (commit `````)cell is the implementaion of Q-sigma function,